Overthrust (band): History

 Overthrust metal band organizes an annual Charity festival titled: Overthrust Winter Metal Mania Fest.
-The event is held each and every MAY of the year in Ghanzi, Botswana and has been running for 11 years now.
+The event is held annually in May, in Ghanzi, Botswana.
 Proceeds of the event are donated to the disadvantaged children in the community of Ghanzi and surroundings in form of food baskets, clothing, toiletry etc...Through office of Social and Community Development and District Commissioner.
-This is also a very special, unique and real entertaining event with a scene of a "movie like" atmosphere where metalheads/Rockers (Marock) are heavily dressed in their leather outfits and spikes, cowboy boots and hats, chains and motorbikes, horses and doing Gorilla walks and marches against poverty.

 They were nominated 'Breakthrough African Band' at the 2021 Global Metal Apocalypse awards, they finished joint 4th with Ortho'doxs (Madagascar) and Dividing The Element (Zimbabwe), they were also nominated 'Breakthrough International Band' and finished 7th.